Search

 Focus on sustainability

-The organisation of the Winter Olympic Games in Cortina d’Ampezzo also represents an opportunity to promote sustainability and respect for the environment.
+The organisation of the Winter Olympic and Paralympic Games in Cortina d’Ampezzo also represents an opportunity to promote sustainability and respect for the environment.
 The sports facilities and infrastructures will be built with an eye for ecology, adopting innovative solutions to reduce environmental impact and preserve the natural beauty of the area.

-Cortina, as the fulcrum of the next Winter Olympic Games, will offer a perfect combination of high-level sports, natural splendour and Alpine culture.
+Cortina, as the fulcrum of the next Winter Olympic and Paralympic Games, will offer a perfect combination of high-level sports, natural splendour and Alpine culture.
 This event will not only highlight the extraordinary abilities of the athletes, it will also celebrate the magnificence of the Dolomites, creating memories for all those who are lucky enough to participate.

 Cortina, land of Olympic champions